 Q1: Which kinds of instruments can be registered?

-A: Any deeds, conveyances, judgments and other instruments in writing which affect real and immovable property can be registered, subject to the provisions of the Land Registration Ordinance.
+A: Any deeds, conveyances, judgments and other instruments in writing which affect real and immovable property can be delivered to the Land Registry for registration, subject to the provisions of the Land Registration Ordinance (Cap.
+128) be complied with.

 Q2: I have entered into a tenancy agreement for a term of two years with a tenant.
 Do I need to submit the agreement for registration in the Land Registry?

 A: You do not need to do so.
-Under Section 3(2) of the Land Registration Ordinance, the priority of a tenancy agreement with a term not exceeding three years will not be affected even if it is not submitted to this department for registration.
+Under Section 3(2) of the Land Registration Ordinance (Cap.
+128), the priority of a tenancy agreement with a term not exceeding three years will not be affected even if it is not delivered to the Land Registry for registration.

 Q3: Should registered instruments for which new stamp duty has been paid be registered again?

-A: There is no such requirement in the Land Registration Ordinance.
-However, you may choose to register the instruments again should you so wish.
+A: There is no such requirement in the Land Registration Ordinance (Cap.
+128).
+However, you may choose to register the instruments again if you wish to do so.

 Q4: Is a carbon copy Provisional Agreement for Sale and Purchase acceptable for registration?